yungyuc/ynote/writing/2018/python_in_cpp/index.rst

 More on :cpp:class:`pybind11::list`.
 Take a look at https://github.com/pybind/pybind11/blob/master/include/pybind11/pytypes.h, it's just a thin shell to access :c:type:`PyList` API.
-It provides some more features, but not really comprehensive.
+The pybind11 support isn't fancy, but enough for basic operations.

 .. code-block:: cpp
   :linenos: